-9. I realize not everyone has time for preserving food like we do.
+9. I realize not everyone has time for preserving food as we do.
 It takes a considerable amount of effort and time but buying foods while they are in season, or gardening is very cost-effective, supports local farmers, allows God to provide you with food that He created, and is overall better for health and taste.
 Cooking at home, buying seasonal foods, freezing, canning, drying or dehydrating foods are all options for making healthier, budget-friendly food choices.

 10. Organize and Simplify-One way to live within your means in to know what you already have.
 At one point years ago I realized I owned 20 glass vases.
 Twenty!
 I quickly got rid of all but 5 or 6 of them that had special meaning to me, but the others went to the thrift store.
 Getting and staying organized will tell you what you do and don’t need.
 Anything that’s extra?
 Get rid of it by giving it to thrift stores, social service agencies, needy neighbors.
 Be cautious about getting rid of family antiques though-you’ll likely never get them back.